Before You Head Outside, Protect Your Skin From The Sun

 The U.S. Food and Drug Administration (FDA) has taken steps on multiple fronts to protect consumers from the skin damage that can be caused by too much exposure to the sun.

-Using sunscreen is critical to protecting your skin in the summer sun—and choosing the right product to use is key.
+Using sunscreen is critical to protecting your skin in the sun—and choosing the right product to use is key.
 Carefully reading the label is absolutely essential!

 Utilizing the latest available science, in 2011 the FDA established new testing and labeling requirements for sunscreen, which became final in December 2012.

-One of the most important of the new requirements is testing and labeling that identifies sunscreens that are "broad spectrum," meaning they offer protection against both UVB and UVA rays.
+One of the most important of the requirements is testing and labeling that identifies sunscreens that are "broad spectrum," meaning they offer protection against both UVB and UVA rays.
 All sunscreen products offer protection against UVB rays, which are the primary cause of sunburn—but both UVB and UVA rays contribute to sun-induced skin cancer and premature skin aging.

 Under FDA regulations, sunscreen products that pass a broad spectrum test can be labeled "broad spectrum" on the front of the product.